How to design & evaluate user interfaces as well as interaction paradigms for accessing heterogeneous sets of 2D & 3D data involving uncertainty?

 At Brill Publishing, Hugo collaborated with publishing and programming experts to create various building blocks, such as enhanced historical maps.
 The maps use some of the geospatial data from the Centers of Creativity project.
 Furthermore, he restored previous 3D models of scientific instruments from the Dynamic Drawings project and experimented with these in Virtual Reality and Augmented Reality settings.

-- 🎞 Watch a short video recorded at Brill by Dutch broadcaster RTL Z, in which Etienne Posthumus introduces the digital work at Brill, and Hugo shows analytical and experiential Virtual Interiors interfaces
+- 🎞 Watch a short video recorded at Brill by Dutch broadcaster RTL Z, in which Etienne Posthumus introduces the digital work at Brill, and Hugo shows the 3D analytical and experiential Virtual Interiors interfaces